SpraxDev/TS-Template/README.md

 ## Initial setup
 1. I recommend running `npm update` first (and probably `npm outdated` too)
 2. Edit the initial `package.json` file to your liking
+3. Update the `LICENSE`-file to your liking - You don't have to comply with it, I'm just commonly using that one

 ## How to I change the Node.js version used in this template